krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## Pipeline Name

-Next we Specify the Name of our GitHub Action in our Example "`name: infra`".
+Next we specify the Name of our GitHub Action in our Example "`name: infra`".

 ## Triggers

-The Code Starts by using "`on: workflow_dispatch`" which means one of the Triggers to Start this Pipeline is to do it Manually.
+The code starts by using "`on: workflow_dispatch`" which means one of the triggers to start this pipeline is to do it Manually.

-There are many Automatic triggers you can use, to learn more about Triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch
+There are many automatic triggers you can use, to learn more about triggers check this: https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch

 ## Environment Variables:

-The Environment Variables are set in the Code Runners the Pipeline uses.
-In our Example these are known Variables by Terraform which it uses to Authenticate against Azure.
+The environment variables are set in the code runners the pipeline uses.
+In our example these are known variables by terraform which it uses to authenticate against Azure.
 ## Code runner

-After we define the Triggers and the Name of the workflow we need to Specify its "`jobs`".
+After we define the triggers and the name of the workflow we need to specify its "`jobs`".
-In our Example we split the Pipeline into two Jobs "`terraform`" and "`terraformapply`".
+In our example we split the Pipeline into two Jobs "`terraform`" and "`terraformapply`".

 This is done to allow for manual Approval.
 More on that later.